thosgood/this-weeks-finds/markdown/251-300/week272.md

 like diamonds: you can't bend or stretch them at all without breaking them entirely.
 But topological spaces are like rubber... and measurable spaces are like dust.
-So, it's very hard for two metric spaces to be isomorphic, but it's easier for their underlying topological spaces - and even easier for their underlying measurable spaces.
+So, it's very hard for two metric spaces to be isomorphic, but it's easier for their underlying topological spaces --- and even easier for their underlying measurable spaces.

 For example, the line and plane are isomorphic, if we use their usual sigma-algebras of Borel sets to make them into measurable spaces!
-And the plane is isomorphic to R^n for every n, and all these are isomorphic to a separable Hilbert space!
+And the plane is isomorphic to $\mathbb{R}^n$ for every $n$, and all these are isomorphic to a separable Hilbert space!
 As measurable spaces, that is.

 In fact, every standard Borel space is isomorphic to one of these:

 - a countable set with its sigma-algebra of all subsets,
 - the real line with its sigma-algebra of Borel subsets.

 That's pretty amazing.
 It means that standard Borel spaces are classified by just their *cardinality*, which can only be finite,